tpgoffline/tpg-offline-iOS/iOS/Carthage/Checkouts/Alamofire/README.md

 If a `DownloadRequest` is cancelled or interrupted, the underlying URL session may generate resume data for the active `DownloadRequest`.
 If this happens, the resume data can be re-used to restart the `DownloadRequest` where it left off.
 The resume data can be accessed through the download response, then reused when trying to restart the request.

+> **IMPORTANT:** On the latest release of all the Apple platforms (iOS 10, macOS 10.12, tvOS 10, watchOS 3), `resumeData` is broken on background URL session configurations.
+There's an underlying bug in the `resumeData` generation logic where the data is written incorrectly and will always fail to resume the download.
+For more information about the bug and possible workarounds, please see this Stack Overflow [post](http://stackoverflow.com/a/39347461/1342462).

 ```swift
 class ImageRequestor {
 	private var resumeData: Data?